Equine - Services & Facilities

 The Pre purchase examination (PPE) provides a general routine of examination and consists of 5 stages, which have been developed and found to be a satisfactory means of detecting signs of disease or injury.
 A 2 Stage PPE restricts the examination to the 1.
 Preliminary Examination and 2.
 Walk and Trot, In Hand stages only and may not reveal certain conditions that may be discovered during the course of a full 5 Stage examination.

 When booking a 2-stage "vetting" you will be required to confirm that you accept the limitations that this examination has compared to a 5-stage.

 The Joint Measurement Board was established in 1934 to run a national scheme for the measurement of the height of horses and ponies for the purpose of description and classification of such horses and ponies for competition.
-We are able to provide an official JMB measurement at our Barrettstown Equine Clinic (Official Measurer/Pad No: 0401 Terry Horgan MVB MRCVS).

-Measurements are carried out on the 1st and 3rd Tuesday of each month, normally in the morning.
 To book a measurement please contact our Equine Office.